dwavesystems/dwave-ocean-sdk/docs/overview/samplers.rst

-Having formulated an objective function that represents your problem as described in the :ref:`gs_formulation` section, you sample this :term:`quadratic model` (QM) for solutions.
+Having formulated an objective function that represents your problem as described in the :ref:`gs_formulation` section, you sample this :term:`quadratic model` (QM) or :term:`nonlinear model` for solutions.
 Ocean software provides quantum, classical, and quantum-classical hybrid :term:`sampler`\ s that run either remotely (for example, in D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ environment) or locally on your CPU.
 These compute resources are known as :term:`solver`\ s.

 .. note:: Some classical samplers actually brute-force solve small problems rather
     than sample, and these are also referred to as "solvers".